'Progress is being made' against California's deadliest wildfire

 Anna Dise, a resident of Butte Creek Canyon west of Paradise, told KRCR TV that her father, Gordon Dise, 66, was among those who died.
 They had little time to evacuate and their house collapsed on her father when he ran back inside to gather belongings.

 Dise said she could not flee in her car because the tires had melted.
-To survive, she hid overnight in a neighbour’s pond with her dogs.
+To survive, she hid overnight in a neighbor’s pond with her dogs.

 “It was so fast,” Dise recounted of the fire.
 “I didn’t expect it to move so fast.”